Read, Rehome, Recycle: sell books online for easy money

 The story doesn’t end here…

-So, now you’re clued up on how and where to sell your old books online.
+So, now you’re clued up on all the necessary steps to sell your old books online.
 Whether you’re hoping to sell children’s books your kids no longer read, old university textbooks or the complete Harry Potter book series, you have a range of methods to choose from.

 Book-buying apps